Project and Policy Ideas

 Ideas on the Street

-The Ideas on the Street pop-up visited 31 neighborhood locations between September 19 and October 21.
+The Ideas on the Street pop-up visited 31 neighborhood locations between September 19 and October 21 of 2015.
 The expandable bike trailer collected project and policy ideas on paper maps and Members of the street team talked with people at events, square, and T stations across the city.
 An online platform also allowed people to share their project and policy ideas with words and maps using the smart phones or computers.